Kailyn Lowry Wants To Quit ‘Teen Mom 2’ After Threats From Jenelle Evans’ Mom Barbara

 “I don’t think it would be sincere.
 I don’t think it would come from a sincere place, I think it would just come because they were made to,” Lowry said when asked if she was looking for an apology from Barbara or her other co-stars.

 Lowry also said she doesn’t “have a relationship with Jenelle at all” and isn’t in a place where she feels comfortable communicating with her.
-She then went on to say that despite the tension between them, she did reach out to make sure Evans was okay after hearing a 911-call in which Evans claimed to have been assaulted by her husband, David Eason.
+She then went on to say that despite the tension between them, she did reach out to make sure Evans was okay after hearing a 911 call in which Evans claimed to have been assaulted by her husband, David Eason.

 “I reached out to our executive producer, Larry [Musnik], to see if everything was fine,” she shared.